 Before becoming a higher education teacher and researcher I worked for 15 years teaching in a comprehensive community college in Leicestershire.
-During that time I was an officer of my professional association and an elected teacher representative of Leicestershire Local Education Authority.

 My research interests focus on both the school and higher education sectors.
 These include understanding the formation and development of education policy processes, educational management and teacher leadership, school and HE sector labour relations/teacher unions and the investigation of teachers’ work/academic labour through labour process analysis.